Malala Yousafzai: Jon Stewart interview

 On 8 October 2013, Malala, at the age of 16, visited The Daily Show with Jon Stewart, an American television programme, her first major late night appearance.
 She was there as a guest to promote her book, I Am Malala.
 On the program they discussed her assassination attempt, human rights, and women's education.
 She left Jon Stewart speechless when she described her thoughts after learning the Pakistani Taliban wanted her dead, saying:

 I started thinking about that, and I used to think that the Talib would come, and he would just kill me.
 But then I said, "If he comes, what would you do Malala?" then I would reply to myself, "Malala, just take a shoe and hit him."
 But then I said, "If you hit a Talib with your shoe, then there would be no difference between you and the Talib.
 You must not treat others with cruelty and that much harshly, you must fight others but through peace and through dialogue and through education."
 Then I said I will tell him how important education is and that "I even want education for your children as well."
-And I will tell him, "That"s what I want to tell you, now do what you want.
+And I will tell him, "That's what I want to tell you, now do what you want."

 Stewart, visibly moved by her words, ended the conversation saying: "I am humbled to speak with you."
 Stewart would again have her as a guest on the show after the 2015 Charleston Church Shooting, in which he started the show citing no jokes saying, "our guest is an incredible person who suffered unspeakable violence by extremists and her perseverance and determination through that to continue on is an incredible inspiration and to be quite honest with you, I don't think there's anyone else in the world I would rather talk to tonight than Malala so that's what we'll do and sorry about no jokes."

+Malala returned to The Daily Show in December 2025 to discuss her memoir Finding My Way.